nmapara/PyBer_Analysis/README.md

 Total Fares:
 The total fares is higher for the Urban city types and lower for the Rural City types.
-And the Suburban total fares is inbetween the Rural and Urban Total fares.
+And the Suburban total fares is in between the Rural and Urban Total fares.
 This is aligned with the number of total rides for each city type.

 ![Graph](/analysis/PyBer_fare_summary.png)